Chart Color Schemes

 Health performance in Gayndah is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Gayndah faces significant health challenges, affecting both younger and older age groups.
-Only approximately 45% (~934 people) have private health cover, compared to the national average of 55.7%.
+Gayndah faces significant health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.
+Private health cover is low, at approximately 45% of the total population (~940 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.

 Frequently Asked Questions - Health